-and death of Christ,-how they run over with "thoughts that breathe and words that burn," about Christ's dying love and power.
+This is the subject he loved to dwell upon when he wrote to believers.
+It is wonderful to observe how full his epistles generally are of the sufferings and death of Christ,-how they run over with "Thoughts that breathe, and words that burn," about Christ's dying love and power.
 His heart seems full of the subject.
-He enlarges on it constantly: he returns to it continually.
-It is the golden thread that runs through all his doctrinal teaching and practical exhortations.
-He seems to think that the most advanced Christian can never hear too much about the cross.
+He enlarges on it constantly.
+He returns to it continually.
+It is the golden thread that runs through all his doctrinal teaching, and practical exhortations.
+He seems to think that the most advanced Christian can never hear too much about the cross.\

 This is what he lived upon all his life, from the time of his conversion.
-He tells the Galatians, "The life that I now live in the flesh I live by the faith of the Son of God, who loved me and gave Himself for me."
+He tells the Galatians, "The life that I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me."
 (Galat. ii.
 20.)
 What made him so strong to labour?
 What made him so willing to work?
-What made him so unwearied in endeavouring to save some?
+What made him so unwearied in endeavours to save some?
 What made him so persevering and patient?
 I will tell you the secret of it all.
 He was always feeding by faith on Christ's body and Christ's blood.
 Jesus crucified was the meat and drink of his soul.

-And we may rest assured that Paul was right.
+And, reader, you may rest assured that Paul was right.
 Depend upon it, the cross of Christ,-the death of Christ on the cross to make atonement for sinners,-is the centre truth in the whole Bible.
 This is the truth we begin with when we open Genesis.
-The seed of the woman bruising the serpent's head is nothing else but a prophecy of Christ crucified.-This is the truth that shines out, though veiled, all through the law of Moses, and the history of the Jews.
-The daily sacrifice, the passover lamb, the continual shedding of blood in the tabernacle and temple,-all these were emblems of Christ crucified.-This is the truth that we see honoured in the vision of heaven before we close the book of Revelation.
-"In the midst of the throne and of the four beasts," we are told, "and in the midst of the elders, stood a Lamb as it had been slain."
+The seed of the woman bruising the serpent's head is nothing else but a prophecy of Christ crucified.
+This is the truth that shines out, though veiled, all through the law of Moses and the history of the Jews.
+The daily sacrifice, the passover lamb, the continual shedding of blood in the tabernacle and temple,-all these were emblems of Christ crucified.
+This is the truth that we see honoured in the vision of heaven before we close the book of Revelation.
+"In the midst of the throne and of the four beasts," we are told, "and in the midst of the elders stood a lamb as it had been slain."
 (Rev. v.
 6.)
 Even in the midst of heavenly glory we get a view of Christ crucified.
 Take away the cross of Christ, and the Bible is a dark book.
-It is like the Egyptian hieroglyphics without the key that interprets their meaning,-curious and wonderful, but of no real use.
+It is like the Egyptian hieroglyphics, without the key that interprets their meaning,-curious and wonderful, but of no real use.

-Let every reader of this paper mark what I say.
+Reader, mark what I say.
 You may know a good deal about the Bible.
 You may know the outlines of the histories it contains, and the dates of the events described, just as a man knows the history of England.
-You may know the names of the men and women mentioned in it, just as a man knows Caesar, Alexander the Great, or Napoleon.
+You may know the names of the men and women mentioned in it, just as a man knows Cæsar, Alexander the Great, or Napoleon.
 You may know the several precepts of the Bible, and admire them, just as a man admires Plato, Aristotle, or Seneca.
 But if you have not yet found out that Christ crucified is the foundation of the whole volume, you have read your Bible hitherto to very little profit.
 Your religion is a heaven without a sun, an arch without a key-stone, a compass without a needle, a clock without spring or weights, a lamp without oil.
 It will not comfort you.
 It will not deliver your soul from hell.